Transportation Planning Studies

 How Do We Plan?

-There are several major categories of activities that take place during transportation planning, as shown below.
+For Large-Scale Planning Studies there are several major steps of activities that take place during transportation planning.